Dulcy (play): Synopsis

-The humor of the play is lost in summery, for it consists of Dulcy speaking in bromides while her brother Bill offers dry counterpoint.
+The humor of the play is lost in the summary, for it consists of Dulcy speaking in bromides while her brother Bill offers dry counterpoint.
 Gordon Smith is contemplating joining a combine Forbes is proposing, yielding his factory in exchange for 16% of the shares in the new firm.
 Smith has invited Forbes to spend the weekend to discuss business, while Bill Parker has invited himself to his sister's house.